particleist/inventingcarrots/inventing_carrots_merged.md

 ## Courses

-One way to create a structure in which physicists can form communities and learn about LCHb's software infrastructure is to organize software courses.
+One way to create a structure in which physicists can form communities and learn about LHCb's software infrastructure is to organize software courses.
 A recent initiative of a few LHCb members has been the starterkit course (https://lhcb.github.io/first-analysis-steps).
 The course was divided into two parts, the first aimed at a general introduction to